 🎟️You can book your tickets here

-3. Book tickets to an enhancing candlelight concert
+3-4.
+Book tickets to an enhancing candlelight concert

-4. Explore beautiful places near Delhi this Diwali weekend
+5. Explore beautiful places near Delhi this Diwali weekend

 🛣️Jaipur: With the whole city lighting up for Diwali, Jaipur is an ideal destination for a short trip to soak up the goodness of the festival.
-Visit the Nahagarh fort to witness the city lights imitating a sparkle of fireflies in a dark forest or plan a staycation at their royal palaces offering lavish meals, firework displays and live performances.
+Visit the Nahagarh fort to witness the city lights imitating a sparkle of fireflies in a dark forest, or plan a staycation at their royal palaces offering lavish meals, firework displays and live performances.

 You can read the full list of beautiful towns near Delhi to visit this Diwali here

-5. Enjoy a langar at Gurdwara Bangla Sahib
+6. Enjoy a langar at Gurdwara Bangla Sahib

 Though offered in Gurdwaras every single day of the year, the langar at Bangla Sahib during Diwali offers something special.
 With the Sikh community celebrating Bandi Chor Diwas, the Gurdwara lights up its premises with enchanting canticles playing on a loop.
-They feed hundreds of people to an authentic homecooked meal throughout the day as people come pouring in to join in on the festivities.
+They feed hundreds of people to an authentic home-cooked meal throughout the day as people come pouring in to join in on the festivities.

 Delhi markets for Diwali shopping

-6. Buy sweets at these best Delhi sweet shops
+7. Buy sweets at these best Delhi sweet shops

 With shops operating overtime this season, you can find boxes of the best sweet treats to gift your loved ones or stock up for personal indulgence!

-🍮Chaina Ram Sindhi Confectionaries: Supported by popular votes, this joint stands to serve one of the most delicious cham-chams, gulab jamuns and kalakands among more.
+🍮Chaina Ram Sindhi Confectioneries: Supported by popular votes, this joint stands to serve one of the most delicious cham-chams, gulab jamuns and kalakands among more.
 Made in pure desi ghee, a box of mithai from here is the best gift for your loved ones with an extra sweet tooth!

 🍮Om Sweets and Snacks: The dhoda barfis here are legendary for a reason!
 This melt-in-the-mouth sweet that leaves a delicious longing for more is the best gift this Diwali season.
 You can also opt for ras malai, jalebis and kaju katlis here.